The Relational Origins of Rules in Online Communities: Findings

 \subsubsection{Reinforcing Community Identity}

-The process of \emph{customizing the adopted rule set} revealed another reason that rules exist: \emph{reinforcing community identity}.
-While rules that structure community identity fulfill a functional purpose by restricting contributions that don't achieve community goals, they also serve a relational purpose by setting a community apart from others that overlap in membership or topic.
+The process of \emph{customizing the adopted rule set} revealed another relational purpose of rules: \emph{reinforcing community identity}.
+While rules that structure community identity fulfill an operational purpose by restricting contributions that don't achieve community goals, they also serve a relational purpose by setting a community apart from others that overlap in membership or topic.
 This was especially important for subreddits and Fandom wikis, where overlapping communities attract audiences who may arrive with misaligned expectations from their experience in similar groups.
 For example, R4 adopted a rule requiring that contributions ``must be relevant'' to IT professionals because newcomers would arrive asking for IT troubleshooting.
-R4 explained the rationale for this rule: ``we’re trying to create a community for technical professionals.''
-Rules like these helped to make explicit the community's intended audience, reinforcing the identity of their community.
-R4 further reinforced their community's identity by creating an offshoot subreddit specifically designed for aggregating questions about IT help and directed newcomers seeking help to post there.
+Rules like these helped to make explicit the community's intended audience (for example, ``technical professionals'' for R4's community), which helps reinforce community identity \citep{kraut_buildingsuccessful_2012}.
+We also found that leaders may try to reinforce their community's identity by explicitly directing newcomers to other communities that have been partitioned to fulfill a need, such as R4 creating and linking to an offshoot subreddit specifically designed for IT troubleshooting help.

-In another example, R2 manages two subreddits: both involved on Q\&A style discussions, but they differ in the level of formality and seriousness.
+In another example, R2 manages two subreddits: both involved in Q\&A style discussions, but they differ in the level of formality and seriousness.
 R2 explained that the rules in the first community have to be strict and structure a ``rigorous environment'' while the rules in the second community allow for more freedom in what can be asked and how it can be answered, noting that the rules help keep that community's discussions ``as open as humanly possible.''
 R2 said ``We [at second community] want a place that's not [first community].''
-By establishing these distinct expectations with their rules, both communities thrived despite overlapping a similar niche space.
+By establishing these distinct expectations with their rules, both communities thrived despite overlapping in a similar niche space.
 The rules helped distinguish the communities by the style of Q\&A format: one for formal and serious discussions and one that's completely informal and casual.
 The tailored rules communicate to both members and newcomers not only what the community is, but also what it is not.